JosWigchert/nvim-config/README.md

 Clone the repo using:
 `git clone git@github.com:JosWigchert/nvim-config.git ~/.config/nvim`

-Open Neovim and run :PackerSync
+Open Neovim (ignore all the errors) and run :PackerSync

 Restart Neovim and everything should be installed